vaubarth/anypath/README.rst

 =======
 AnyPath
 =======
-AnyPath makes it trivial to fetch remote ressources and work with them locally.
+AnyPath makes it trivial to fetch remote resources and work with them locally.

 Getting Started
 ===============